KritiCParikh/LearningJourney/OOPS.md

 - **Definition**: Instance attributes are variables that are specific to each instance of the class.
 They are defined within the `__init__` method (initializer) and are accessed through the `self` parameter.
 - **Example**: `model`, `engine_capacity`, and `color` are instance attributes.
 Each instance of `Motorbike` can have different values for these attributes.
 For instance, `motorbike1` has the model "Street Glide" and an engine capacity of 1753cc, while `motorbike2` has the model "Iron 883" and an engine capacity of 883cc.

+In programming, particularly in object-oriented programming (OOP), the terms **"variables"** and **"attributes"** are often used interchangeably, but they can have distinct meanings depending on the context.

+### Scope:
+- Attributes (both class and instance) are associated with a class or an instance, while variables can exist independently.

+### Usage:
+- Attributes represent the properties of an object and define its state, whereas variables are more general-purpose and can hold any type of data.

 # Core Concepts of OOP

 - **Encapsulation**